chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 ## Cheers!

-**Give yourself a hug round of applause at this point!**
+**Give yourself a big round of applause at this point!**

-Your code should be really flexible now.
-If you have the appetitie + a larger list of EDGAR files + a large enough hard drive + and time, then you could download more than 100GB of 10-K filings and run this analysis across 20 years of data for all publically traded firms.
+Your code is probably very flexible and powerful at this point.
+If you have the appetitie + a larger list of EDGAR files to download + a large enough hard drive + and time, then you could download more than 100GB of 10-K filings and run this analysis across 20 years of data for all publically traded firms.

-Or, you could do any analysis you wanted that focused in part on the 10-Ks of firms.
-Some great ones:
+**OOOOR**, even cooler, you are in the ball park of pulling off any analysis you want that needs to harness the power of these filings.
+These four studies are various provocative, great, and (in one case) mine:
 - [Claim: Identifying changes in 10-K/Q filings can generate a 20% alpha](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1658471)
 - [Prof. Hanley measured emerging risks in the financial sector](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2792943)
 - [Build a unique list of competitors for each firm (really powerful!)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1520062)